dbt1/buildenv-closed/README.md

 ```

 ## 3. Execute environment script
-Please use possible machine type which you selected (see step 2)!
+Please use possible machine type which you selected (see [step 2](#2-execute-init-script))!
 Here as example we use hd51.
-This creates (if not exists!) the build directory named as hd5, sets the build environment and will print some lines:
+This creates (if not exists!) the build directory named as hd51, sets the build environment and will print some lines:
 ```bash
 $:~ . ./oe-init-build-env hd51